nasa/cfdtools/README.md

 ## Build and Install
-The CFDTOOLS software archive is available for download on NASA's public (Github)[https://www.github.com/nasa/cfdtools].
+The CFDTOOLS software archive is available for download on NASA's public [Github](https://www.github.com/nasa/cfdtools).
 The software may be cloned using `git` in the typical fashion:

     git clone https://www.github.com/nasa/cfdtools.git

 Once downloaded, the software is compiled and installed using CMake.
-The software has no dependencies, and build is known to build successfully using relatively recent compilers from Intel and GNU on Ubuntu and SUSE Linux.
+The software has no dependencies, and is known to build successfully using relatively recent compilers from Intel and GNU on Ubuntu and SUSE Linux.
 The basic installation process is as follows: